IIT-NSTU/chatymeety/README.md

 # ChatyMeety
-As the name suggest, ChatyMeety is an social app to chat and meet with your friends and family.
+As the name suggests, ChatyMeety is a social app to chat and meet with your friends and family.

 # Demo